ozkary/data-engineering-mta-turnstile/Step2-Cloud-Infrastructure/README.md

 ### Requirements

-- Setup your GCP cloud project and service account
+- Setup your GCP cloud project
+- Create the service account with permissions
 - Install the GCP SDK
 - Install Terraform